 The conservation covenant holder is required to monitor every conservation covenant that it holds to ensure that the landowner is complying with the terms of the covenant in perpetuity.
-The Stewardship Council will enter into a Conservation Covenant Funding Agreement with SNC whereby SNC will receive a monitoring endowment from the Stewardship Council to fund its monitoring activities on the donated property at Wishon Reservoir.
+The Stewardship Council has entered into a Conservation Covenant Funding Agreement with SNC whereby SNC will receive a monitoring endowment from the Stewardship Council to fund its monitoring activities at the Lyons Reservoir planning unit.

-To further meet the requirement of monitoring the economic and physical impacts, the Stewardship Council will enter into another agreement with the SNC, whereby the agency will agree to undertake certain duties designed to monitor the impacts of PG&E's Land Conservation Commitment.
+To further meet the requirement of monitoring the economic and physical impacts, the Stewardship Council will enter into an another agreement with the SNC, whereby the agency will agree to undertake certain duties designed to monitor the impacts of PG&E's Land Conservation Commitment.

 When the Stewardship Council has completed its work, it will be dissolved.
-Prior to its dissolution, the Stewardship Council expects to prepare a report providing an assessment of any economic and physical impacts resulting from the Land Conservation Commitment at that time.
+Prior to its dissolution, the Stewardship Council expects to prepare a report providing an assessment of any economic and physical impacts resulting from the Land Conservation Commitment as of that time.
 The Stewardship Council's close-out report will include, among other things, the following information:

-- How the property tax neutrality requirement was satisfied with regard to each parcel donated to a tax-exempt organization. - A report regarding the enhancements that were funded by the Stewardship Council.
+- How the property tax neutrality requirement was satisfied with regard to each parcel donated to a tax exempt organization. - A report regarding the enhancements that were funded by the Stewardship Council.